Transfer of Credits

 Any course taken more than ten years ago, although possibly acceptable as transfer credit, might not fulfill General Education or major requirements.
 The determination of which requirement(s) such a course fulfills shall be made by the chair of the department in which the course is normally offered.
 Transfer applicants may request an unofficial evaluation of their credits prior to admission.

 Students transferring from Maryland public colleges are entitled to the rights set forth in the Student Transfer Policies of the Maryland Higher Education Commission.
 St. Mary's College complies with these policies.
 Consult the Appendix for the full text of these policies.
 Credit earned from all other institutions, except Maryland public colleges, is acceptable for transfer to St. Mary's under the following conditions:

-For further information, see Computation of the Grade-point Average in the section below.
-Regardless of the number of credits transferred, every student must conform to all degree requirements at St. Mary's in order to obtain a degree.
+- Regardless of the number of credits transferred, every student must conform to all degree requirements at St. Mary's in order to obtain a degree.

-For further information, about the transfer of credit, see the Appendix section of the Academic Catalog.
+For further information about the transfer of credit, see the Appendix section of the Academic Catalog.